 Is It Just a Sprain?

 Mild sprains, usually affecting the ankle, may begin to feel better in a few days to a week and heal by six weeks.
 A broken foot can heal in four to six weeks.
+Healing is delayed among patients with weakened bones from osteoporosis.
 When damage affects nerves, uncomfortable sensation can last much longer.

 With either a sprain or fracture you can lose the ability to bear weight on your foot.
 It is usually not possible to tell if a foot is broken or sprained without an X-ray unless it heals quickly.
 Rest, ice, and elevation is standard home care.